Wonderful Paintings Inspired by Famous Literary Couples

-Art & Literature have been ‘a thing‘ for centuries and they’re still at it.
+Art and literature have been a thing for centuries and they’re still at it.
 We have plucked a few worthy fruits of their union to show you how happily they go hand-in-hand, especially when it comes to people, relationships, love, and drama!
 Keep reading to find out how wonderful paintings have been inspired by famous literary couples.

 According to the scriptures, God created Adam.
 He looked lonely there, so God took one of Adam’s ribs and created Eve.
 They were both blissfully unaware of being naked, happily living in the gardens of Eden.
 Until…